QMCPACK/qmcpack/docs/performance_portable.rst

 ===================================

-The so-called performance portable implementation was developed to present a unified way to run QMC on CPU and GPU systems, eliminate the divergence between CPU and GPU code paths that had been introduced in the past, while still maintaining high performance.
+The so-called performance portable implementation was developed to present a unified way to run QMC on CPU and GPU systems, and eliminate the divergence between CPU and GPU code paths that had been introduced in the past, while still maintaining high performance.
 This required generalizing all the driver inputs to potentially drive larger batches of walkers and also eliminating ambiguities in the various input blocks of QMCPACK.
 Internally many new code paths have been created, including new QMC drivers for VMC, DMC, and the wavefunction optimizer.